-1. Pull the wiper arm away from the vehicle.
-Turn the blade at an angle from the wiper arm.
-Push the lock pin manually to release the blade and pull the wiper blade down toward the windshield to remove it from the arm.
+1. Pull the wiper blade and arm away from the glass.

+2. Squeeze the locking tabs to release the blade from the arm and pull the blade away from the arm to remove it.

-2. Attach the new wiper to the wiper arm and press it into place until a click is heard.
+3. Attach the new blade to the arm and snap it into place.